giusenso/Ball-Balancing-PID-System/README.md

 Compile and run with one of this flag:

-[1] "./run -s"
+[1] 	"./run "
- 	standard mode: better performance but minimal GUI
+ 	standard mode: better performance, minimal GUI

-[2]	"./run -settings"
+[2]	"./run -s"
 	setting mode: set pid gains and computer vision parameters

-[3]	"./run -debug"
+[3]	"./run -d"
   	debug moded: start debug mode: a better GUI and print utilities, little bit slower than standard mode

-[4]	"./run -manual"
+[4]	"./run -m"
-  	manual mode: platform can be controlled directly from terminal.
+  	manual mode: platform can be controlled directly from terminal/joypad.

 	*note: one and only one flag can be used